-Results 1–10 of 11 for "Children's Book"X related to "Solving crimes" Refine Your Search Refine Your Search TopicChildren (6)Education (3)Teens (3)ADHD (2)Emotional health (2) 5 more... [+] Parenting (2)Stress (2)Bullying (1)Death & dying (1)Post-traumatic Stress Disorder (1)Hide detailsDocument TypeChildren's BookXYear2014 (1)2013 (4)2012 (1)2011 (3)2010 (2)Author/ContributorBennett, Howard J. (2)Gerrell, Spike (2)Ische, Bryan (2)Andrews, Beth (1)Beyl, Charles (1) 14 more... [+] Bisaillon, Josée (1)Carestio, Michael A. (1)Chang, Hae-Kyung (1)DeLuca-Acconi, Robin (1)Glasser, Judith M. (1)Hood, Korey K. (1)Kim, Cecil (1)Kim, Joo-Kyung (1)Kirkland, Katherine (1)Maitland, Theresa E. Laurie (1)Meens, Estelle (1)Moss, Wendy L. (1)Nadeau, Kathleen G. (1)Quinn, Patricia O. (1)Hide details Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Boss No MoreIn this book, Lucas attempts to manage all playground activities and influence his friends and classmates to do what he wants, simply by bossing kids around, which leads to disagreement and conflict.Children's Book (March 2014)2.Learning to Feel Good and Stay Cool: Emotional Regulation Tools for Kids With AD/HDThis book is a practical guide for parents, clinicians, school counselors who are trying to help children with AD/HD learn how to feel good, how to problem-solve, and how to take charge of their feelings while minimizing their upsets.Children's Book (August 2013)3.On Your Own: A College Readiness Guide for Teens With ADHD/LDThis book for teens with ADHD and or learning disorders provides easy-to-use advice and strategies that will allow them to map out a plan and cultivate the skills needed to succeed in college.Children's Book (May 2011)4.Why Are You So Scared?
+Results 1–10 of 10 for "Children's Book"X related to "Solving crimes" Refine Your Search Refine Your Search TopicChildren (5)Education (3)ADHD (2)Emotional health (2)Parenting (2) 5 more... [+] Stress (2)Teens (2)Bullying (1)Pain (1)Post-traumatic Stress Disorder (1)Hide detailsDocument TypeChildren's BookXYear2014 (1)2013 (4)2012 (1)2011 (3)2010 (1)Author/ContributorBennett, Howard J. (2)Gerrell, Spike (2)Ische, Bryan (2)Andrews, Beth (1)Beyl, Charles (1) 13 more... [+] Bisaillon, Josée (1)Chang, Hae-Kyung (1)DeLuca-Acconi, Robin (1)Glasser, Judith M. (1)Hood, Korey K. (1)Kim, Cecil (1)Kim, Joo-Kyung (1)Kirkland, Katherine (1)Maitland, Theresa E. Laurie (1)Meens, Estelle (1)Moss, Wendy L. (1)Nadeau, Kathleen G. (1)Quinn, Patricia O. (1)Hide details Results 1–10 of 10 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Boss No MoreIn this book, Lucas attempts to manage all playground activities and influence his friends and classmates to do what he wants, simply by bossing kids around, which leads to disagreement and conflict.Children's Book (March 2014)2.Learning to Feel Good and Stay Cool: Emotional Regulation Tools for Kids With AD/HDThis book is a practical guide for parents, clinicians, school counselors who are trying to help children with AD/HD learn how to feel good, how to problem-solve, and how to take charge of their feelings while minimizing their upsets.Children's Book (August 2013)3.On Your Own: A College Readiness Guide for Teens With ADHD/LDThis book for teens with ADHD and or learning disorders provides easy-to-use advice and strategies that will allow them to map out a plan and cultivate the skills needed to succeed in college.Children's Book (May 2011)4.Why Are You So Scared?
 A Child's Book About Parents With PTSDThis book explains PTSD and its symptoms in nonthreatening, kid-friendly language, and is full of questions and exercises that kids and parents can work through together.Children's Book (August 2011)5.Type 1 Teens: A Guide to Managing Your Life With DiabetesThis book gives teens a slew of strategies and tips to manage their day-to-day lives with type 1 diabetes.Children's Book (June 2010)6.A Happy HatThis is a story of resilience, optimism, and hope.
-The life story of a hat and its various owners illustrates how dealing with disappointments and stressful situations is crucial to one's well-being.Children's Book (September 2013)7.Max Archer, Kid Detective: The Case of the Recurring StomachachesThis story addresses the big three causes of stomachaches - lactose intolerance, constipation, and stress - and uses kid-friendly stress-busting strategies to help children learn how to feel better.Children's Book (May 2012)8.Black Jack Jetty: A Boy's Journey Through GriefThis book follows a young boy as he copes with his father's death and journeys through his grief, anger, anxiety, and guilt.Children's Book (April 2010)9.School Made Easier: A Kid's Guide to Study Strategies and Anxiety-Busting ToolsThis book helps kids learn some ways to reduce their anxiety, increase their confidence in school, and study more effectively.Children's Book (August 2013)10.Max Archer, Kid Detective: The Case of the Wet BedIn this story, Max, who used to wet the bed, now wants to share what he knows about staying dry.Children's Book (April 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Children's Book"X related to "Solving crimes"
+The life story of a hat and its various owners illustrates how dealing with disappointments and stressful situations is crucial to one's well-being.Children's Book (September 2013)7.Max Archer, Kid Detective: The Case of the Recurring StomachachesThis story addresses the big three causes of stomachaches - lactose intolerance, constipation, and stress - and uses kid-friendly stress-busting strategies to help children learn how to feel better.Children's Book (May 2012)8.School Made Easier: A Kid's Guide to Study Strategies and Anxiety-Busting ToolsThis book helps kids learn some ways to reduce their anxiety, increase their confidence in school, and study more effectively.Children's Book (August 2013)9.Max Archer, Kid Detective: The Case of the Wet BedIn this story, Max, who used to wet the bed, now wants to share what he knows about staying dry.Children's Book (April 2011)10.Oh No, School!With a stomp of her foot and tears in her eyes, Holly declares that she does not want to go to school.
+But her mother, aided by a favorite puppet, helps Holly find ways to solve her school problems.Children's Book (August 2013) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 10 for "Children's Book"X related to "Solving crimes"